Jamie Whitten: Publications

 Whitten authored That We May Live, written largely as a pro-development, pro-chemical pesticide answer to Rachel Carson's Silent Spring, the seminal 1962 book that helped spur the modern environmental movement.

 Legacy and honors

 The Jamie Whitten Historical Site is located at the bridge of the Natchez Trace Parkway over the Tennessee-Tombigbee Waterway, two projects that Whitten had successfully fought to fund over his house tenure, overcoming strong opposition from conservatives to their construction using federal funds.

-In June 1995, Congress renamed the main headquarters building of the United States Department of Agriculture in Washington, DC the Jamie L. Whitten Building in his honor.
+In June 1995, Congress renamed the main headquarters building of the United States Department of Agriculture in Washington, D.C. the Jamie L. Whitten Building in his honor.

 The Beta Beta chapter of Beta Theta Pi fraternity at the University of Mississippi has named their leadership award after brother Whitten.
 Each year, one graduating brother is selected to receive the award based on his leadership and commitment to the chapter, university, and community.